sindresorhus/awesome-scifi/readme.md

 This was like if Hermann Hesse decided he was tired of writing Steppenwolf and Siddhartha and wanted to do something interesting for a change.
 What a weird book. - [@RichardLitt](https://github.com/RichardLitt)

 > Earth is long since dead.
 On a colony planet, a band of men has gained control of technology, made themselves immortal, and now rule their world as the gods of the Hindu pantheon.
 Only one dares oppose them: he who was once Siddhartha and is now Mahasamatman.
 Binder of Demons, Lord of Light.

-#### [Manhattan in Reverse](http://www.goodreads.com/book/show/10710770-manhattan-in-reverse) *by Peter F. Hamilton* [3.9]

-> This is a collection of short stories from the master of space opera.
-Peter Hamilton takes us on a journey from a murder mystery in an alternative Oxford in the 1800s to a story featuring Paula Mayo, deputy director of the Intersolar Commonwealth's Serious Crimes Directorate.

 #### [Roadside Picnic](https://www.goodreads.com/book/show/331256.Roadside_Picnic) *by Arkady Strugatsky & Boris Strugatsky* [4.2]